-Executive Director, Benjamin Sandberg is riding his bike for as many miles as possible in 24 hours.
-Throughout the challenge, he is exploring fires of Tompkins County and their unknown impact on our community today.
+Executive Director, Benjamin Sandberg is rides his bike for as many miles as possible in 24 hours.
+Throughout the challenge, he is exploring historic sites across Tompkins County.

-Walk, bike, or roll your way to your own 24-hour challenge, or leisurely explore Tompkins County through our Finding Fires tours on PocketSights.
+Walk, bike, or roll your way to your own 24-hour challenge, or leisurely explore Tompkins County through our tours on PocketSights.

 Traverse Tompkins started in the fall of 2020 as a unique fundraiser to support The History Center in Tompkins County during the COVID-19 pandemic.
 Executive Director Benjamin Sandberg biked all around the county, live streaming videos exploring historical points of interest in each municipality.
 His challenge was to ride as many miles as possible in a single 24-hour period.
 Despite high winds and a flat tire, he was able to ride a total of 175.1 miles.
 Almost 100 individuals made pledges of 10¢, 25¢, and $1.00, and raised over $7,000 for The History Center in a time of incredible need and uncertainty.